ronknight/Text-to-Google-Calendar-CSV-Converter-Retail-Calendar/README.md

-# Text to Google Calendar CSV Converter
+# Text to Google Calendar CSV Converter - Retail Calendar

 This Python script converts a text file containing events to a Google Calendar compatible CSV format.